/device-software/shared-memory

 What is Shared Memory?

-Shared memory is the level of the memory hierarchy corresponding to the thread block level of the thread group hierarchy in the CUDA programming model .
+Shared memory is the level of the memory hierarchy corresponding to the thread block level of the thread hierarchy in the CUDA programming model .
 It is generally expected to be much smaller but much faster (in throughput and latency) than the global memory .

 A fairly typical kernel therefore looks something like this: